jcb91/IPython-notebook-extensions-wiki/aspell.md

 This extension needs some testing.
 Also, it does not do much error checking for now.
 Feedback and enhancements are welcome.
+## Note
+As all text to be spellchecked is transferred over the network unencrypted, this can be a major security risk.
+Also, someone might modify the server program `ipy-aspell-server.py` to spy on you.
+Therefore, you should only use the spellchecker when it running on your local machine or setup.

 ## Internals
 The communication between the computer running `ipy-aspell.py` and the IPython notebook extension `ipy-aspell.js` running in your browser is realized using websockets at port 8989.